-When Custis took possession of the property in 1802, he brought slaves from Mount Vernon with him, who shared valuable memories of George and Martha Washington.
+When Custis took possession of the property in 1802, he brought slaves from Mount Vernon with him, who shared memories of George and Martha Washington.
 This generation of slaves helped to build the Arlington House and other buildings on the plantation, and then worked on the estate.

 Molly Custis formed the tradition of educating slaves that worked on the plantation when she assumed the responsibility of teacher at the school.
 Three times a week, Molly gave basic lessons to the enslaved people.
 She went on to convince her husband to provide for the emancipation of the slaves in his will and provided religious education, such as Sunday school and Bible studies for the slaves.

-When the War Department began restoration of Arlington House in the 1920s, former slaves provided memories, rich with historical and architectural details, of the house and plantation.
+When the War Department began restoration of Arlington House in the 1920s, former slaves provided memories rich with historical and architectural details of the house and plantation.
 They also donated original furnishings that had come from the mansion.

-Arlington House is located inside Arlington National Cemetery and can be reached by a 10-minute walk from the cemetery visitor center and parking area.
+Arlington House is located inside Arlington National Cemetery and is closed while undergoing a multi-million dollar restoration.
+The house, which can be reached by a 10-minute walk from the cemetery visitor center and parking area, is expected to reopen July 2021.
 It is open from 9:30 a.m. to 4:30 p.m.
 October through February, 9 a.m. to 5 p.m.
 March through May, 9 a.m. to 5:30 p.m.
 June through August and 9 a.m. to 5 p.m. in September.
 The memorial is closed Christmas Day and New Year's Day.
-Check with the ranger at the door to see if guided tours will be offered during your visit.
-In lieu of a free, guided tour, selfguided tours and audio (cell phone) tours are available.
+Check with the ranger at the door to see if free, guided tours will be offered during your visit.
+In addition, self-guided tours and audio (cell phone) tours are available.
 Center Hall, White Parlor and Morning Room, the North Wing, museums and exhibits may be visited without a guide.

-The Robert E. Lee Museum at Arlington House is open daily from 8:30 a.m. to 4:30 p.m., except Thanksgiving Day, Christmas Day and New Year's Day.
-There are no fees associated with this site.
 Entry to Arlington House and the Robert E. Lee Museum is free.
 For more information, write: Arlington House, Robert E. Lee Memorial, George Washington Memorial Parkway, c/o Turkey Run Park, McLean, Virginia 22101; call visitor information at (703) 235-1530; or visit nps.gov/arho.